ishank31/DFS-23/README.md

-# UI for Data Ingestion : Team NULL
+# UI for Data Ingestion : Team AttentionIsAllYouNeed
 ## Description
 This repo only contains code for shell part which enables user can design the structure of there SQL database the can start from fresh and export it or edit a exiting work by importing the exported json file or continue the saved session and visualize it.
 ## Some Screenshots